MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/in-place-system-upgrade.md

 7. When the Feature Update item appears, select **Download and install now**.
 8. The update will download and install.
 User settings and data will be preserved, and the VM will restart automatically.

-If you have general questions about this procedure, write to the [azurevmupgrade@microsoft.com](mailto:azurevmupgrade@microsoft.com) alias.
+If you have general questions about this procedure, write to [azurevmupgrade@microsoft.com](mailto:azurevmupgrade@microsoft.com).

 ## Workaround